The following Public Law practice note provides comprehensive and up to date legal information covering:

 employees of Parliament, who do not serve the government

-ministers, who serve the government in a political role
+ministers, who serve in a political role

 In practical terms, a civil servant is someone employed by a government department.